-I’m ignoring them, pretend to be indendend, but I’m just too shy to talk to them.
+I’m ignoring them, pretend to be uninterested, but I’m just too shy to talk to them.
 It’s cold in the car, but I fall asleep.
 When I wake up, the parking area is empty.
 I don’t have a sleeping bag, so I tinker a blanket out of newspaper and Gaffer.
 It doesn’t help.
 I decide to leave, my next goal is San Francisco.

-I have heard so much of of this city, but just grey frightening beton bridges expected me.
+I have heard so much of of this city, but just grey frightening beton bridges expect me.
 Today I don’t stay here.
 My plan is to travel further up to Arcata and visiting a friend from university.
 But after I drop off my car at the airport I can’t buy a train ticket.
 I forgot to put money on my credit card.

 I ask a guy to give me ride to the center.
 Later I saved is name as „Abdul Angel“ in my phone.
-He not just gave me the ride, he also bought my the $100 train ticket to Arcata and saved my ass.
+He not just gave me the ride, he also bought my $100 train ticket to Arcata and saved my ass.